How-to fake Fingerprints

 Biometrics Authentication Abuses

-Michael (Micha) Shafir – CTO, Inventor - Innovya traceless Biometrics
+Michael (Micha) Shafir – Founder, Inventor - Innovya traceless Biometrics

 The government and corporations are aggressively collecting information* about your personal life and your habits.
 They want to track your purchases, your medical records, and even your relationships.
 Government's policies, coupled with invasive new technologies, could eliminate your right to privacy completely.